ZeynalMustafayev/holbertonschool-sorting_algorithms/README.md

-# C - Stacks, Queues - LIFO, FIFO
+# C - Sorting algorithms & Big O
 **About:** In this project, we write different sorting functions.

 ## Objectives: